jackyzha0/jackyzha0.github.io/content/posts/a-failure-resume.md

 ## 2021

 * Stopped sending out newsletter issues :(( Ended up focusing more on longer form writing instead
-	* I do want to revive it at one point but probably in a shorter-form musings things rather than a fully curated list of links and thoughts.

 * Ghosted by both Contrary Build and Contrary Fellowship